sbellem/MP-SPDZ/README.md

 `make -j 8 replicated-ring-party.x`

-In order to compile a high-level program, use `./compile.py -R 64`:
+In order to compile a high-level program, use `mpspdz-compile -R 64`:

-`./compile.py -R 64 tutorial`
+`mpspdz-compile -R 64 tutorial`

 If using another computation domain, use `-F` or `-B` as described in [the relevant section above](#compiling-high-level-programs).